thindil/dockerada/README.md

 ## Versioning

 Each image uses as the version number the number of major version of the GNAT.
-Thus for example, *gnatgtk:9* means that image is based on the GNAT version 9.x
+Thus, for example, *gnatgtk:9* means that image is based on the GNAT version 9.x

 ## Images list